 Each Friday night, Ladera guests are invited to travel by boat (weather permitting) to the quaint fishing village of Anse Le Raye to enjoy a traditional village Fish Fry – which showcases the skills of local fishermen and the abundance of their catch.
-Before the Fish Fry, guests are welcome to a mixology class to learn how to make the drink of the day.

 One of St. Lucia's fastest-growing events is the annual, very hip, St. Lucia Jazz Festival which takes place in Castries.
 In addition to these spirited happenings, there are also many other places to visit throughout the island all year long.Click here to read more about Saint Lucia!